zakoraio/Java/README.md

 This project was tested on Palmetto Cluster using 8 nodes and 16 cores.

-I have uploaded ppt which has further desing related details.
+I have uploaded ppt which has further details on design.